nehagjoshi/nehajoshi.dev/content/post/hello_world_kernel_module.md

 - [-] insmod - Simple program to insert a module into the Linux Kernel.
 - [-] rmmod - Simple program to remove a module from the Linux Kernel.
 - [-] modprobe - Add and remove modules from the Linux Kernel.
 It searches the module to be loaded in the /lib/modules/**kernel-version**.
 The main difference between modprobe and insmod is that, modprobe will also check the dependencies (if any) for the module to be loaded, and will load up those as well.
-- [-] To check the kernel version which is currently being used on your setup, use "uname -r".
+- [-] To check the **kernel-version** which is currently being used on your setup, use "uname -r".
 The -r option prints the kernel release version.

 #### Module Information: